 Built late in the 1979 season and invoiced to Nick May, who drove it in the Brands Hatch Formula Atlantic race in October 1979.
 Then to Dave Rackham and tested by him, but remained unused until Rackham advertised it in August 1980.
 It was finally raced by Nick Adams, and run for him by Colin Bennett Racing, in two races in September and October 1980.
 Sold to Jim Blackwell (Seattle, WA) and raced by him in ICSCC events in 1981, then advertised in June 1982.
 Raced once more by Blackwell in 1985 after his newer Argo JM9 was damaged at Portland.
-Also raced by Allen Karlberg (Seattle, WA) for 1986 and Larry Dunn (Lake Stevens, WA) for 1987, both of whom used it in local WCAR events.
+Also raced by Larry Dunn (Lake Stevens, WA) in local WCAR events in 1987.
 The car was still owned by Blackwell in 2010.

-Driven by: Nick May, Nick Adams, Jim Blackwell, Allen Karlberg and Larry Dunn.
+Driven by: Nick May, Nick Adams, Jim Blackwell and Larry Dunn.
 First race: Brands Hatch (R15), 14 Oct 1979.
-Total of 18 recorded races.
+Total of 17 recorded races.

 Believed to be a new car supplied to Mike Nugent for 1980, built on a new monocoque but incorporating parts of Nugent's previous JM5.
 The monocoque of the new car was wider and longer than on the older car, extending either side of the engine.
 This car appears in Argo records as "JM8-044-FA" and was described by Nugent as a JM8, but it is not related to the 1981 F3 car that also used that designation.
 Raced by Nugent in the Irish Formula Atlantic series in 1980 and at one raced at the start of 1981, but Nugent went off on warm up lap.
 Then sold to Jim Burnett (Bellevue, WA) and raced by him in WCAR events in 1983 and 1984.
 The car remained with Burnett until his death in May 2012, at which point both Burnett's Argos were acquired by Allen Karlberg (Seattle, WA), who raced the "JM8" in 2013.
 Sold to Douglas Schumacher (Cedar Rapids, Iowa) in early 2015, and he ran it at Road America later that year, only for it to be damaged when a freak gust of wind blew a golf cart onto it.
 Raced at Mid-Ohio in 2016 and at again Road America in 2017, then taken to Kirkistown in 2019 where it was tested by original owner Mike Nugent.
 Bought by Nugent, and in the process or restoration in Northern Ireland during 2020.